 Continuing with the cleaning up of the very few stains, East and West do come together many times, for better or for worse, especially in the sacrificial, when Po in the end decides to take his own life through the use of his now renowned Wushi hold (recalled through the onomatopoeia “Skadoosh!”) to take the villain back to the spirit world he had escaped.
 There is darkness in this, no matter how beautiful the cherry tree petals are, in their colours, lightness, twirling and shining and whether the act is called killing or taking to the spirit world in true Asian manner (or African if one looks into this further).
 This is a growing theme in such animations where the writer no longer hides the hero behind some convoluted and predictable sense of self-defence to perform a kill that was all the same premeditated.
 Removing that hypocrisy surely removes the nonsensical patronising.
-As to whether we want to think killing a being is a solution, in fact, as presented, the only solution, especially in what in effect is still a children’s movie, I reserve the right to not be ok or casual with it.
+As to whether we want to think killing a being is a solution, in fact, as presented, the only solution, especially in what in effect is still a children’s movie, I reserve the right to not be ok or casual about it.
 At this point, I must say, I really profoundly missed the buddhist take of Avatar Aang, once the last airbender: because he respected all life, and therefore so wanted to find an alternative solution to killing, he did.

 Good points?
 Well, I will say watch the film, because there are so many of them, I WILL run out of space here, but then again it IS a review, so I’ll pack as many as I can, here and now.

 Po retains his child-like personality which is refreshing because it is the whole foundation of the story.
-It is that view of the world that allowed him to dream as big as being a martial artist in spite of being a (fat but would this not be redundant) panda, and that enabled him in his everyday kung-fu life to see every step he needs to master with an untainted perspective, not through lessons but through natural instincts and experience-based understanding of the world, because the philosophy of martial arts is basically a philosophy of life.
-This is not about saying to children not to study though: Po knows his martial arts history like no one else and can recognise anyone by name and any objects on sight as shown multiple times for example in the sacred hall of warriors.
+It is that view of the world that allowed him to dream as big as being a martial artist in spite of being a cooking, (fat but would this not be redundant) panda.
+That is what enabled him in his everyday kung-fu life to see every step he needs to master with an untainted perspective, not through lessons but through natural instincts and experience-based understanding of the world, because the philosophy of martial arts is basically a philosophy of life.
+This is not about saying to children not to study though: Po knows his martial arts history like no one else and can recognise any master by name and any objects on sight as shown multiple times for example in the sacred hall of warriors.
 He speaks of elements of history not like a senseless recitation of a meaningless list memorised for the sake of show or exams.
 He has them not just in his mind, he has them in his heart.
 He has grasped through his passion that it was not just history, it was his story too, as he was making himself part of it.
 His naivety does not prevent him from having a keen sense of critical thinking and deduction which allowed him to decipher the “emptiness” of the first movie’s scroll, unlike his nemesis Tai-Lung, find inner peace in the second installment unlike his enemy Shen, and eventually master Chi in this movie, to the great dismay of his rival Kai, and all in a very short time which teases some mild form of envious annoyance from his own master Shifu.

 The music is beautiful, marrying the talents of Hans Zimmer with the wonderful skills of the performing Asian musicians.
 I love the way that you are right in China and the piano does a great work of it, spacious and expressive as if it were taking you through the landscape one heartbeat at a time.
 At other times, the faster pace moves us right into the action, a wonderful transition at times and a backing soundtrack at others.
 Chinese pianist Lang Lang’s fingers extract the essence of each type of song to present them equally well, turning the music into a character of its own.
 Nothing makes up the authentic Chinese feel as well as the mix of that piano and the talents of the Chinese cellist Jian Wang and Erhu musician Guo Gan.
 Familiar face (for me at least) Jay Chou, participator in all-matters of performing arts in China, is part of the Chinese version (sings and voices Monkey) which goes beyond “simple” dubbing to properly adapt the work to the language and culture.
 Canadian Taiwanese pop singer and songwriter Patrick Brasca, apparently Jay Chou’s apprentice, interprets the theme song in this American version, injecting youth and contemporary sound as do British pop rock band The Vamps when they reprise Carl Douglas’ Kung Fu’s Western anthem Kung Fu Fighting.
 You will also be given to enjoy a celebratory version of this latter number performed by the Shanghai Roxi Musical Studio Choirs and Metro Voices, London and produced by Al Clay.
 And that is just some of the pieces to be heard!